Cryptonomic/Conseil/doc/MetadataAndQuery.md

 # Documentation for Query and Metadata interfaces

-Description of endpoints with example usages
+Description of endpoints with example usages.
+Probably all of those request will be added to Postman when query interface will be merged.

 ## Query interface